MarDuff/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
-### This portfolio contains projects carried out throughout my curiculum at Bellevue University as assignments, experiments and hobbies; Presented in the form of Jupyter notebooks, and R markdown files.
+### This portfolio contains projects carried out throughout my curriculum at Bellevue University, such as assignments, experiments, and hobbies, and presented in Jupyter notebooks and R markdown files.